kgleason/www_kirkg_us/stories/running-journal/running-journal-jan-17-2017.md

 Training For: Adding distance

-Shoes: 2nd run in new shoes.
+Shoes: Blue and Yellow Brooks.
+2nd run.
 Total 9 miles so far.